segmentio/segment-docs/src/connections/functions/source-functions/index.md

 ## Creation and Deployment

 Once you finish writing your Source Function code, save the code and create the Function by clicking **Configure**.
 On the screen that appears, give the function a name, and optionally add useful details (these are displayed in your workspace).
-Click **Create Function** to finish and make your Destination Function available in your workspace.
+Click **Create Function** to finish and make your Source Function available in your workspace.

 If you're editing an existing function, you can **Save** changes without changing the behavior of your deployed function.
-Alternatively, you can also choose to **Save and Deploy** to push changes to an existing function.
+Alternatively, you can also choose to **Save & Deploy** to push changes to an existing function.

 ## Logs and Errors